dnutiu/NucuPaste/Readme.md

 * ASP.Net Core 2
 * Docker

-Start the services with the `docker-compose up` command and jump right in!
+Start the services with the `docker-compose up`, create the database tables using `dotnet ef database update` and jump right in!